MeasureTheFuture/installer/README.md

 ```

 ## TODO:
-- [ ] Automatically spin up postgres on boot.
 - [ ] Automatically spin up the scout on boot.
+- [ ] Add instructions with what to do next after install is completed.
+- [x] Automatically spin up postgres on boot.
-- [ ] Automatically spin up the mothership on boot.
+- [x] Automatically spin up the mothership on boot.
 - [x] Prompt the user for a Posgres/DB password.
 - [x] Prompt the user for a wifi access point password.
-- [ ] Add instructions with what to do next after install is completed.

 ## License